asdf-format/asdf/docs/asdf/developer_overview.rst

 The yaml parsing phase described below normally returns a "tagged_tree".
-That is (somewhat simplified), it returns the data structure that yaml would normally return without any object conversion (i.e., all nodes are either dicts, lists, or scalar values), except that they are objects that now sport a tag attribute that indicates if a tag was associated with that node and what the tag was.
+That is (somewhat simplified), it returns the data structure that yaml would normally return without any object conversion (i.e., all nodes are either dicts, lists, or scalar values), except that they are objects that now support a tag attribute that indicates if a tag was associated with that node and what the tag was.

 This reader object is passed to the yaml parser by calling